NithinP/UST-100-Next-Gen-AI-Engineer-Cohort-3/Assignment 3/README.md

 ## Structure

-For each of the 13 questions: a full usable prompt, an explanation of the structural design choices, the prompting technique used (zero-shot / few-shot / Chain-of-Thought / Tree-of-Thought / hybrid) and why, the failure modes it prevents, and at least one alternative prompt design.
+For each of the 13 questions: a full usable prompt, an explanation of the structural design choices, the prompting technique used (zero-shot / few-shot / Chain-of-Thought — the three techniques covered in the training session) and why, the failure modes it prevents, and at least one alternative prompt design.

 ## Key takeaways